 He graduated cum laude with his Juris Doctor in 1972 from Baylor Law School, where he graduated at the top of his class with the highest grades in Baylor history.

-In addition to his busy law practice, Glenn has been personally involved in several sectors of real estate for many years.
+In addition to his past law practice, Glenn has been personally involved in several sectors of real estate for many years.
 He has also been involved in the oil and gas industry since 1973.
 He owns a 2,200-acre working ranch in Navarro County, known as “The Refuge,” which is one of the top whitetail deer operations in Texas, as well as owning a large working dairy farm.
 He has owned several convenience stores, office buildings, retail centers, rental properties, and raw land suitable for development.
 He helped start a bank, worked in the construction industry, and has been a partial owner of two wholesale supply businesses.
 Glenn’s family was involved in the electrical business, and Glenn worked in that field starting when he was 10 years old and while in college.
 His personal experiences in business have proven invaluable tools in maximizing value and damages in condemnation cases involving virtually every kind of property.
 He appreciates the value of land and property to business owners and homeowners alike.

-Among his numerous awards, Glenn has been named a Super Lawyer in Texas eminent domain law by the Thomson Reuters service for thirteen consecutive years.
+Among his numerous awards, Glenn has been named a Super Lawyer in Texas eminent domain law by the Thomson Reuters service for 17 consecutive years.
 In addition, he was named one of the 100 Best Trial Lawyers in America (one of only three from Texas) by Town & Country magazine in 1985.